Hienquang/AirbnbCapstone/README.md

 [Data Wrangling Notebook](https://github.com/Hienquang/AirbnbCapstone/blob/main/Notebook/Data%20Wrangling.ipynb)

-This dataset is relatively cleanned and only required a small amout of cleaning
+This dataset is relatively cleaned and only required a small amount of cleaning

-* **Problem 1:** There are a few listings which are priced at zero dollar.
+* **Problem 1:** There are a few listings which are priced at zero dollars.
 These listings also don't contains other useful information. **Solution:** These rows are dropped

-* **Problem 2:** There are 4 columns that doesn't hold any values at all: 'license','bathrooms','neighbourhood_group_cleansed' and 'calendar_updated'.  **Solution:** These columns are also dropped
+* **Problem 2:** There are 4 columns that don't hold any values at all: 'license','bathrooms','neighbourhood_group_cleansed' and 'calendar_updated'.  **Solution:** These columns are also dropped

 ## 3. EDA